Rados Gateway Data Layout¶

 Although the source code is the ultimate guide, this document helps new developers to get up to speed with the implementation details.

-Swift offers something called a container, that we use interchangeably with the term bucket.
-One may say that RGW’s buckets implement Swift containers.
+Swift offers something called a container, which we use interchangeably with the term bucket, so we say that RGW’s buckets implement Swift containers.

 This document does not consider how RGW operates on these structures, e.g. the use of encode() and decode() methods for serialization and so on.